 [Updated December 2019. — Note: While this is a story about a great project I was involved in when I was a teen, I want you to know that I’m still performing, as a solo acoustic guitarist singer.
 I’ve already lined up five 2020 gigs at a major Seattle Center gallery, where I’ve already done 48 shows.
 See my “Randy Bowles, Folksinger” Facebook page for more info.
 I’ll put a link to it here, at the very bottom.]

 [Here is my version of the history of the Velvet Illusions, for hard-core fans, journalists and other crazy people.
 I sometimes use the term, “we”, herein, because it’s easier.
-But this is my story – the Velvet Illusions as seen by “Jimmie James”.
+But this is my story –- the Velvet Illusions as seen by “Jimmie James”.
 I was there from the beginning, and I’ve worked very hard, for a long time, to share our history; and to do it in as positive a manner as possible.]

 The Velvet Illusions had a brush with fame; but we broke up before we hit the big time.
-However, in 2015, the band seems to be more popular than ever!
+However, as we near the year 2020, the band seems to be more popular than ever!

 While the Velvet Illusions traveled from Yakima, Washington to Hollywood, California and back, our records and legend have traveled around the world!
 Ask any psych/garage collector if they have our material.
 Watch them pull out a copy of the Grammy-nominated LA Nuggets set on Rhino. — Or a Pebbles CD.

 Perhaps they’ll have a decades-old copy of “Acid Dreams”, which contains two of our songs, or the new, updated one, called “Acid Dreams – The Complete 3 LP Set”.
 Perhaps they’ll have our Tune In CD release.
 But if they’re really lucky, they’ll have one of our 45’s, which go for as high as $1,800 on the secondary market.